STIVVVV/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A basic rock paper scissors game made in javascript.
+A basic rock paper scissors game made in JavaScript.